 Internal Financial Control System

-e Company's well defined organisational structure documented policy guidelinesdefined authority matrix and internal financial controls ensure eficiency of operationsprotection of resources and compliance with the applicable laws and regulations.
+The Company's well-defined organizational structure documented policy guidelinesdefined authority matrix and internal financial controls ensure efficiency of operationsprotection of resources and compliance with the applicable laws and regulations.
 Moreoverthe Company continuously upgrades its systems and undertakes review of policies.
 Theinternal financial control is supplemented by extensive internal audits regular reviewsby management and standard policies and guidelines to ensure reliability of financial andall other records to prepare financial statements and other data.
 The Audit Committee ofthe Board reviews internal audit reports given along with management comments.
 The AuditCommittee also monitors the implemented suggestions.

 Composition of Audit Committee

-There are no significant and material orders passed by the Regulators or courts ortribunals impacting the going concern status and company's operations in future.
+There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and company's operations in future.
 For otherorders please refer to Note 49 of the financial statement containing details of thecontingent liabilities.

 CONSOLIDATED FINANCIAL STATEMENTS